sean-galloway/machine-learning-challenge/README.md

 ### Model-2 Random Forest

-* Using MinMaxScaler resulted in slightly better results versus the StandardScaler.
+* Using `MinMaxScaler` resulted in slightly better results versus the `StandardScaler`.
 * For feature selection, all of the supplied features are used.
 It is noticed that a dramatic drop off in accuracy occurs if any features are left out.
 * The results are:
   * Training: 0.489